-Heroin Addiction Recovery
+Heroin Addiction Treatment at True Recovery

-At True Recovery, our addiction treatment program is designed to help people achieve their recovery goals.
-Whether it’s one's first time seeking help or you’ve sought help in the past, we can create a customized plan to help you during your addiction recovery and beyond.
+At True Recovery in Newport Beach, CA, we focus on more than just your addiction.
+Our addiction treatment program is designed to help you achieve your recovery goals; whether it’s your first time seeking help or you’ve sought help in the past, we create a customized plan to help you during your addiction recovery and beyond.

 Fill out our contact form or call today to speak with an admissions counselor for more information on how our program can help you recover from heroin abuse or addiction.